mondele/btt-writer-docs/docs/dPublish.rst

 *	Agreements - Everyone involved in the translation and checking must have agreed to the Statement of Faith, the Translation Guidelines, and the Open License.
 This can be done either by creating Door43 accounts or by physically signing the documents and digitizing them (scanning or photos).
 See http://ufw.io/forms for downloadable agreement forms.

-You can use translationStudio to ensure that the project is complete and that all contributors are listed.
+You can use BTT Writer to ensure that the project is complete and that all contributors are listed.
 You can perform project review by completing the following steps to publish your work:

-1. In translationStudio, load your project.
+1. In BTT Writer, load your project.

 2. Click the 3-dot icon to access the options menu.